ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Methodology

-\textbf{Denoising Learning:} Second, as mentioned, due to the limited number of training examples, \( D_{adv} \) can easily overfit to the limited training features.
-To address this, we design the diffusion discriminator \( D_{diff} \) to alleviate such instance overfitting, as shown in Fig.~\ref{fig:zerodiff}(d). \( D_{diff} \) needs to approximate the true denoising distribution \( q(\mathbf{v}_{t-1}|\mathbf{v}_{t}) \).
-To this end, we posterior-sample the real noised visual feature $\mathbf{v}_{t-1}$ as well as the fake noised visual feature $\tilde{\mathbf{v}}_{t-1}$:
+\textbf{Diffusion-based Discriminating} To evaluate whether the denoised/generated clean features align with the diffusion processes, we design the diffusion discriminator \( D_{diff} \), as illustrated in Fig.~\ref{fig:zerodiff}(d). \( D_{diff} \) needs to approximate the true denoising distribution \( q(\mathbf{v}^{s}_{t-1}|\mathbf{v}^{s}_{t}) \).
+To this end, we posterior-sample the real noised visual feature $\mathbf{v}^{s}_{t-1}$ as well as the fake noised visual feature $\tilde{\mathbf{v}}^{s}_{t-1}$: